 Gloucester

 § This page gives an overview of the Gloucester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Gloucester, on the River Severn, is a historic cathedral city surrounded by countryside.
 The city centre features Gloucester Cathedral, with its medieval cloisters, and historic docks with converted warehouses now housing museums and leisure facilities.
 The River Severn and Sharpness Canal shape its geography, while nearby hills such as the Cotswolds rise to the east.
 Gloucester’s mix of Roman history, medieval heritage, and riverside regeneration defines its character.

-The administrative boundary of Gloucester can be viewed on OpenStreetMap: District Boundary of Gloucester.
+The administrative boundary of Gloucester can also be viewed on OpenStreetMap: District Boundary of Gloucester.

 Key Facts about Gloucester